-Howard EbertAssociate Professor of Theology & Religious Studies
+Howard EbertAssociate Professor of Theology and Religious Studies

 Director of Master of Arts in Liberal Studies

 B.A., St. Norbert College